-St. Peter the Apostle Parish
+St. Peter the Apostle

-EverGreene worked closely with St. Peter’s team to: develop and implement a phased renewal program to address life safety concerns and systemic pathologies, create a decorative scheme guided by the architecture and historic precedent, and maximize the visual impact within the budget.
+EverGreene worked closely with St. Peter’s team to develop and implement a phased renewal program to address life safety concerns and systemic pathologies, create a decorative scheme guided by the architecture and historic precedent, and maximize the visual impact within the budget.